About Our Programs

 California requires that all school counselors in K-12 schools hold the Pupil Personnel Services credential.
 Most of our graduates choose to be counselors in K-12 schools, as well as community settings.
 Others work in academic advising and student services in colleges and universities.

-The MA with PCC concentration may be required of individuals who wish to pursue careers as licensed professionals working in community settings.
+The MA with PCC concentration may be required of individuals who wish to pursue careers as mental health clinicians or licensed professionals working in community settings.

 As per the appropriate MA and/or credential/concentration our graduates have occupations as delineated in the following: